-- 2 Remove the three cap screws from the clearance holes in the taper-lock bushing. - Install two grade 5 cap screws into the threaded holes in bushing, and turn them by hand until they bottom against the front surface of the propellor. - 4 Block propellor to prevent it from turning, and gradually turn the cap screws (up to 1/4 turn at a time) until the propellor breaks loose from the bushing and motor shaft.
+- Remove the three cap screws from the clearance holes in the taper-lock bushing. - Install two grade 5 cap screws into the threaded holes in bushing, and turn them by hand until they bottom against the front surface of the propellor. - 4.
+Block propellor to prevent it from turning, and gradually turn the cap screws (up to 1/4 turn at a time) until the propellor breaks loose from the bushing and motor shaft.
 Carefully remove bushing and propellor.
 With the propellor free from the bushing, a wheel can be used to pull the bushing off of the motor shaft.
 Reattach bushing onto propellor to prevent the loss of parts.

-Note: During manufacture the propellor and bushing are balanced together and are marked with two small dots to identify their original alignment position.
-Check the bushing and propeller to make sure they have alignment marks.
-Mark the alignment of the propeller and bushing, if necessary.
+Note: During manufacture the propellor and bushing on the 26" and 28" solid aluminum blades are balanced together, and are marked with two small dots to identify their original alignment position.
+Check the bushing and propellor to make sure they have alignment marks.
+Mark the alignment of the propellor and bushing, if necessary.